helm/helm-www/content/en/docs/topics/registries.md

 For more configuration options, please see [the docs](https://docs.docker.com/registry/deploying/).

+Note: on macOS, port `5000` may be occupied by "AirPlay Receiver".
+You can either choose a different local port (e.g. `-p 5001:5000`), or disable this under Syetem Preferences > Sharing.

 ### Auth

 If you wish to enable auth on the registry, you can do the following-